 Life insurance is not taxed when it pays out in the UK, but there are instances where it may become liable for Inheritance Tax (IHT) so it is important to arrange your life insurance policy in a way that avoids any potential tax implications when you die.

 Life insurance is usually only taxed if it forms part of the deceased person's estate and the value of the estate, including the life insurance payout, exceeds the allowable inheritance tax thresholds.
 There is no inheritance tax payable when assets are passed between spouses.

 How is inheritance tax calculated for life insurance?

-Inheritance tax is usually 40% of the net value of your estate that exceeds the allowable threshold and can include gifts made during your life.
-For the year 2022/23 the inheritance tax threshold is £325,000 per person.
+Inheritance tax is usually charged at up to 40% of the net value of your estate that exceeds the allowable threshold and can include gifts made during your life.
+For the year 2023/24 the inheritance tax threshold is £325,000 per person.
 You can pass any unused allowance to your spouse when you die so the personal inheritance tax allowance can be as much as £650,000 if your spouse doesn't use their allowance and instead passes this onto you.